Bayesian Exploration: Incentivizing Exploration in Bayesian Games: Bayesian Exploration: our model and results

 In each round, there is a fresh set of agents, denoted $[n]:=\{1 \LDOTS n\}$, playing a simultaneous game.
 Each agent $i$ chooses an action $a_i$ from some finite set $\cA_i$ of possible actions.
 A tuple $a = (a_i)_{i\in [n]}$ is called a \emph{joint action}.
 The set of all possible joint actions, termed the \emph{action set}, is $\cA= \cA_1\times \ldots \times \cA_n$.
 The utility of each agent $i$ is determined by the joint action $a$ chosen by the agents and the realized state $\trueState$.
 More formally, it is given by a function $u_i\colon \cA\times\Theta\to [0,1]$, called the \emph{utility function} of agent $i$.
 The utility of the principal, a.k.a. \emph{reward}, is also determined by the pair $(a,\trueState)$, and given by the \emph{reward function} $f\colon\cA\times \Theta\to [0,1]$.
 The action set $\cA$ and the functions $(f; u_1 \LDOTS u_n)$ are the same for all rounds, and are common knowledge.

 In each round $t$, the principal recommends a joint action to the agents.
 Specifically, the round proceeds as follows: a fresh set of $n$ agents arrives; the principal recommends a joint action $a\in\cA$; each agent $i$ only observes his recommended action $a_i$; the agents choose their actions in the simultaneous game, and the utilities are realized.
 The principal observes the chosen actions and the realized utilities.
-Agents know the $t$, but do not observe the previous rounds.
+Agents know $t$, but do not observe what happened in the previous rounds.

 The principal commits to an algorithm $\pi$ that proceeds in rounds, so that in each round it outputs a joint action, and then inputs the chosen actions and the realized utilities.
-This algorithm is called the \emph{iterative recommendation policy}.
+This algorithm, called the \emph{iterative recommendation policy}, is known to the agents.